Common Square API Patterns

 Some Square API resources support versioning.
 For example, each Customer

 object has a version field.
 Initially, the version number is 0.
 Each update increases the version number.
-If you do not specify a version number in the request, the latest version is assumed.
+If you don't specify a version number in the request, the latest version is assumed.

 This resource version number enables optimistic concurrency; multiple transactions can complete without interfering with each other.
 As a best practice, you should include the version field in the request to enable optimistic concurrency.
 The value must be set to the current version.
 For more information, see Optimistic Concurrency.